The Long, Hot Summer: CriticalBillboard commended the acting as "first-rate" and "robust", with particular praise for Woodward, and also praised Ritt's direction. Meanwhile, The Reporter highlighted the film's similarities to the play Cat on a Hot Tin Roof and described the cast as "an impressive one", but remarked that the actors and characters "never seem to get together". The review called Welles "great" and "gusty", but described Woodward's participation as a "poker bluff".Time described Newman's performance as "mean and keen as a cackle-edge scythe". The publication also praised Woodward, stating her acting was delivered with "fire and grace not often seen in a movie queen", but decried Welles's acting as "scarcely an improvement" on his performance in his previous role, in Moby Dick. Variety called it "a simmering story of life in the Deep South, steamy with sex and laced with violence and bawdy humor... a kind of Peyton Place with the action shifted from New England". It praised the scriptwriters for the successful merging of the three Faulkner stories that inspired the film. The review also praised Martin Ritt, the camerawork by Joseph LaShelle, and the film's musical score. Cosmopolitan called the movie a "gutsy melodrama".

 For the New York Daily News, Kate Cameron gave The Long, Hot Summer four stars.
 She described the work of the writers in integrating Faulkner's three works as a "fascinating saga".
 Cameron called the cast "first rate", with a "smoothly and convincingly" direction by Ritt.
-The Chicago Tribune wrote that the movie had a "first rate" cast, praised the photography and defined the end result as "engrossing entertainment".
+The Chicago Tribune wrote that the movie had a "first rate" cast, praised the photography and defined the result as "engrossing entertainment".
 The Boston Globe defined the location as "authentic", while the reviewer felt that the plot "has bite" and its pace advanced as "a race horse".
 The newspaper hailed Woodward's interpretation of the character as "a polished perfection of understanding".
 The Cincinnati Enquirer opened stating that doubts regarding Woodward's acting "are put at rest" with the release that it called "adult theater".

 Legacy

 The film revived the career of Martin Ritt, who had been on the blacklist for most of the decade for alleged associations with communists.

 Paul Newman's performance as Ben Quick brought him national fame, as well as the Best Actor Award at the Cannes Film Festival.
 During the production, Newman married co-star Woodward.

-In 2002, the film was nominated for the American Film Institute's AFI's 100 Years...100 Passions list.

-A television series of the same name aired between 1965 and 1966, featuring Dan O'Herlihy, Roy Thinnes, Nancy Malone, Lana Wood, Ruth Roman, and Edmond O'Brien.
+A television series based on the film aired between 1965 and 1966, featuring Dan O'Herlihy, Roy Thinnes, Nancy Malone, Lana Wood, Ruth Roman, and Edmond O'Brien.
 It was remade for television in 1985, featuring Jason Robards, Don Johnson, and Cybill Shepherd.
 This rendition received two Emmy nominations, for Outstanding Miniseries and Outstanding Art Direction for a Miniseries or a Special.